kitium-ai/error/README.md

 Enterprise-grade error primitives for Kitium products.
 This library provides a single source of truth for error taxonomy, structured logging, HTTP/Problem Details mapping, and registry-driven governance – the kind of capabilities expected in large-scale products.

+## Usage & Tree-Shaking

+This package is ESM-first and `sideEffects: false`.
+Import only what you need using subpath exports to keep bundles lean.

+- Core runtime:
+  - `import { KitiumError, ValidationError, problemDetailsFrom } from '@kitiumai/error'`

+- Types-only:
+  - `import type { ErrorShape, ProblemDetails } from '@kitiumai/error/types'`

+Use `@kitiumai/error/types` when you only need type imports to avoid pulling runtime code.

 ## Features

 - ✅ **Typed Error Classes**: `KitiumError` with rich metadata and typed subclasses for common error types